Use BLACKFRIDAY2024 at checkout for 30% OFF on all Personal Licenses.

 The authentication plugins are being moved out of the kubectl binary into separate binaries, maintained by the Cloud providers and distributed independently.

 This is why the first step is to download the kubelogin binary.
-Is this specific to Azure?
-No, the GCP Auth Provider was also replaced by the gcloud CLI.

 IMPORTANT: The binary MUST be on your PATH.
-You can verify that kubelogin is installed correctly by running which kubelogin on macOS/Linux or where kubelogin on Windows.
+You can verify that kubelogin is installed correctly by running which kubelogin on macOS/Linux, or where kubelogin on Windows.
 If they are not, you'll get an error like this:

 executable kubelogin not found